udacity/cd0037-API-Development-and-Documentation-exercises/1_Requests_Starter/README.md

 ## Local Development
-The instructions below are meant for the local setup only.
+# The instructions below are meant for the local setup only.
 The classroom workspace is already set for your to start practicing.
+python3 -m venv venv
+source venv/bin/activate

+export FLASK_APP=flaskr
+export FLASK_ENV=development
+flask run

 #### Pre-requisites
 * Developers using this project should already have Python3, pip and node installed on their local machines.